 I admired the many intriguing doors equipped with metal spikes for protection against warrior elephants – though I can’t picture elephants trampling through the narrow streets of Stone Town; more of an architectural tradition brought from further east, I suspect.

 I’m happy to say Zanzibar lives up to the promise of its name.
 It’s a magical place, unlike anywhere else I’ve ever been.

 Everywhere are remnants of the island’s past: Zanzibar was once a part of the Sultanate of Oman, before becoming a British protectorate in the 19th century.

 The island became an independent country in 1963, for all of 6 months.
 After a bloody revolution and genocide, Zanzibar joined Tangyanika on the mainland and formed the nation of Tanzania in April 1964.

 Nothing bloody here today, though.
 Oh, there are drawbacks, of course – like the touts, incessantly asking if you want a taxi, a guide, a peek inside his shop… A bit annoying, yes, but that’s all.
 A simple, polite and friendly no goes a long way; sometimes it even leads to an interesting chat.

 Never once did I, as a solo female, feel the least bit threatened.
 And now that the darkness of the Nordic winter is setting in, I wistfully think of those lazy, hazy days by the Indian Ocean, aimlessly exploring the crumbling alleys of Stone Town, with all the time in the world at my disposal, so it seemed.
-I miss the sights, but also the sounds and the scents of Zanzibar.
+I miss the sights, the sounds and the scents of Zanzibar.
 But that’s a whole other post for another time.

 Stone Town of Zanzibar is a UNESCO World Heritage site.
 Here are more UNESCO World Heritage sites I’ve visited around the world.